wplib/wplib-box/README.md

 Give it a try and see if you don't agree.

-We started with the idea that

-Story to come...

 ##Status of Issues
 We are using Waffle.io to help us manage our GitHub issue queue: